sudo-battlekafer/ansible-pve-automation/README.md

 # SSH key

 You'll need 2 keys.
-One for Ansible access, and another for user acces
+One for Ansible access, and another for user acces as it's best practice for role seperation

 I suggest using an updated key algorithm with this command (but you do you, boo):